emberjs/core-notes/docs-team/2017-06/june-01.md

 TJ: Do we know where the tutorial separation work is?

 RM: Not sure.
 There’s a possibility we can use the ember-cli-prerender to host the tutorial.
 Someone offered looking at getting the tutorial rendered with it.
 If that works out maybe we get it off the ruby stack.
-But that shouldn’t affect any current work, since we don’t know when of if that will happen.
+But that shouldn’t affect any current work, since we don’t know when or if that will happen.